tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/维修任务/维修任务类型与处理策略_intl_en.md

 </td>
 <tr>
 <td>Instance maintenance and upgrade</td>
-<td>Maintenance without CVM shutdown is initiated due to reasons such as underlying CDH architecture and software upgrades to improve instance performance and security.</td>
+<td>Maintenance without CVM shutdown is initiated due to reasons such as underlying host architecture and software upgrades to improve instance performance and security.</td>
 <td>To complete maintenance as soon as possible to improve instance performance and security, it is recommended to back up your business data in advance, and go to the Maintenance Task console to perform the following operations:
 <ol style="margin-bottom:0px">
 <li>(Optional) Back up the instance data.</li>